atadurdyyewserdar/atadurdyyewserdar/README.md

 ### Hi there 👋

 # About Me:
-Highly motivated Software Engineer with around 2 years of experience designing, developing and implementing applications and solutions using a range of technologies and programming languages.
-Seeking to leverage broad development experience and hands-on technical expertise in a challanging role as a Full-Stack Developer
+I am a highly motivated Software Engineer with strong experience in designing, developing, and implementing applications using a wide range of technologies and programming languages.
+I deliver reliable, high-quality solutions through solid development skills, hands-on technical expertise, and a problem-solving approach in full-stack development.

 ![](https://github-readme-stats.vercel.app/api/top-langs/?username=atadurdyyewserdar&theme=nightowl&hide_border=true&include_all_commits=false&count_private=false&layout=compact)